ExplainableML/eml_website/content/teaching/seminars/a-vision-language-models.md

 </br>

-The preliminary meeting will take place at 1pm on Thursday, 8th of Februray 2024 on Zoom [https://zoom.us/j/92673399783](https://zoom.us/j/92673399783) .
+The preliminary meeting will take place at 1pm on Thursday, 8th of Februray 2024 on Zoom.
 You can finde the slides [here](https://drive.google.com/file/d/1ji2Sp1J-Xtoki5PiuumrQ1LEYfTYdqGl/view?usp=sharing).

 </br>